 - Preheat oven to 400 F degrees.

-- Melt butter in a small saucepan over medium-low heat.
-Add minced garlic and allow to simmer for a minute or two until fragrant.
-Remove from heat.
-Allow mixture to cool for 2 or 3 minutes.
+- Melt the butter in a small saucepan over LOW heat.
+Add the minced garlic and allow it to simmer for a minute or two until fragrant.
+Whisk in the honey, Dijon, juice of half a lemon, and the salt, until smooth.
+Remove from the heat and allow the mixture to cool for 2 or 3 minutes.

 - Place a sheet of heavy-duty foil large enough to fully enclose your salmon on a rimmed baking sheet.
 Place the salmon on the foil and spoon the slightly cooled garlic butter sauce over the top.
 Enclose the salmon completely in the foil, folding over the ends to seal in the sauce.
 If using 2 fillets, place them on separate sheets of foil, divide the sauce between them, and place them next to each other on the baking sheet.